ansys/pyaedt/doc/source/API/API.rst

 =================

 Welcome to PyAEDT API documentation.
-Use the search feature or click any module.
+Use the search feature or click any module to view the API documentation.